mahavedalla/mahavedalla/docs/questions/puja/was-it-appropriate-to-bow-to-the-buddha's-feet.md

-# Was it appropriate to bow to the Buddha's feet?
+Question: Was it appropriate to bow to the Buddha's feet?
 Answer in Brief: -
  Category: Pūjā
 Sutta References: SN 22.87